fhdm-dev/scoppy/docs/wiki/Getting-started-with-the-Pico-W.md

 * Update the firmware settings.
 See step 2 below.
 * When the Pico W restarts your phone/tablet should automatically reconnect to your local network.
 If not, go back to the Wi-Fi settings on your phone/tablet (eg. via the Android Settings app) and select your local network.
 * The app should soon connect to the Pico W. Once the connection is established the status led on the Pico W will stop blinking.
-* If the Pico W fails to connect to the local network and you need to update the firmware settings again then you can do this via USB or you can set the Pico W back to access point mode by copying [flash_nuke.uf2](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2) to the Pico W. If you nuke the flash, the scoppy firmware (uf2) file will need to be copied back to the Pico W.
+* If the Pico W fails to connect to the local network and you need to update the firmware settings again then you can do this via USB or you can set the Pico W back to access point mode by copying [flash_nuke.uf2](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2) to the Pico W. If you nuke the flash, the scoppy firmware (uf2) file will need to be copied back to the Pico W (See [Installation & Getting Started](./Installation-&-Getting-Started.md)).

 ### 2. Update Firmware settings on the Pico W
 * Tap the Connection badge at the lower left of the screen and tap 'Connected device' and then 'Firmware settings' from the menu.